Board of Directors

 Married for 56 years to Julie, they have three children; Bill, Debbie, and Steve, along with one Grandson, Bobby, and a great grandson on the way.
 Garry and Julie have been members of North Coast Church in Vista for thirty years.

-He earned a Masters of Aeronautical Engineering from the Naval Postgraduate School, and a dual Masters of Business Administration through Cornell University, Ithaca, New York, and Queen’s University, Kingston, Ontario.
-He has a Certificate of Public Leadership from the Brookings Institute, and has multiple other professional certifications including Certified Systems Engineering Professional and Project Management Professional.
-Currently CAPT (ret) Kurdian is a Lead Associate and Senior Systems Engineer with Booz Allen Hamilton in San Diego, California, and a member of the Board of Directors for the Veterans Writing Group.
-He also serves as a board member of the San Diego County Palomar Airport Advisory Committee and is the Chair of the Policy Roundtable for the Lincoln Business League of San Diego County.
-He makes regular appearances on many local and national news outlets speaking on a variety of topics including politics, foreign policy, defense, and engineering.
+He holds a Master’s degree in Aeronautical Engineering from the Naval Postgraduate School, dual MBAs from Cornell University and Queen’s University, and a Certificate of Public Leadership from the Brookings Institution, along with several professional certifications.
+Currently, he serves as a Lead Associate and Senior Systems Engineer with Booz Allen Hamilton in San Diego.
+Armen is a member of the Board of Directors for the Veterans’ Writing Group, serves on the Palomar Airport Advisory Committee, and chairs the Policy Roundtable for the Lincoln Business League of San Diego County.

 Edward “Ed” Harrington was a Surface Warfare Officer (SWO) in the Navy for 30 years from 1984 through 2014.
 He served on five ships, and was the Second in Command on two ships, including the USS TARAWA (LHA-1), with a thousand-person crew.
 He also had Command of two amphibious units and served as the Commodore of Naval Beach Group ONE in Coronado, California.